-What factors should I consider when I perform a major version upgrade in Amazon RDS for Oracle?
+What must I know when I perform a major version upgrade in Amazon RDS for Oracle?

-I have an Amazon Relational Database Service (Amazon RDS) DB instance running Oracle.
-I want to know the factors that I must consider when I perform a major version upgrade.
+I have an Amazon Relational Database Service (Amazon RDS) DB instance that runs Oracle.
+I want to know what I can expect when I perform a major version upgrade.

 Short description

-When Amazon RDS starts to support a new version of the Oracle database, you can upgrade your existing Oracle database version by choosing a higher version and then performing a major version upgrade.
+When Amazon RDS supports a new version of the Oracle database, you can upgrade your current Oracle database version to a later version.
+After you do this, you can then perform a major version upgrade.
 A major version might include updates, new features, security fixes, optimizer enhancements, and performance improvements.
-It's a best practice to test your application's functionality, compatibility, and performance against the new version of the Oracle database in non-production environments before upgrading your production database.
+It's a best practice to test your application's functionality, compatibility, and performance against the new version of the Oracle database in non-production environments before you upgrade your production database.

 Resolution